openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

                returns error if this is not satisfied. global variable(s) is not assigne
-            - handles boolean, number integer -PICT.json
+            - handles boolean, number integer -PICTS.json
     - PICT file that list the implemented resources in the generated code to be used with CTT
 - server_introspection.dat
     - CBOR encoded Introspection Device Data
+    - security: just works.

-what is missing/incorrect:
+# what is missing/incorrect:
 - creation/deletion of resources (PUT/DELETE functions)
 - handling in get/post of
     - arrays/josn structures in payload
     - string in payload (for post)

-Building instructions
+# Building instructions

-windows:
+## windows:
 - easiest way to build and run is to rename the generated file to the simpleserver_windows.c file in the apps folder
 - use the existing visual studio project in folder port/windows
 - note that there are 3 project, 1 for the library, client and server.